Newlode/jirafeau/README.md

 If you have some strange behavior with IE, you may configure [compatibility mode](http://feedback.dominknow.com/knowledgebase/articles/159097-internet-explorer-ie8-ie9-ie10-and-ie11-compat).

-Anyway I would recommand you to use another browser :)
+Anyway I would recommand you to use another web browser. :)

 ### I found a bug, what should I do ?

-Feel free to open a bug in the [gitlab's issues](https://gitlab.com/mojo42/Jirafeau/issues)
+Feel free to open a bug in the [GitLab's issues](https://gitlab.com/mojo42/Jirafeau/issues).

 ### How to set maximum file size ?

 If your browser supports HTML5 file API, you can send files as big as you want.

 For browsers who does not support HTML5 file API, the limitation come from PHP configuration.
-You have to set [post_max_size](http://php.net/manual/en/ini.core.php#ini.post-max-size) and [upload_max_filesize](http://php.net/manual/en/ini.core.php#ini.upload-max-filesize) in your php configuration.
+You have to set [post_max_size](https://php.net/manual/en/ini.core.php#ini.post-max-size) and [upload_max_filesize](https://php.net/manual/en/ini.core.php#ini.upload-max-filesize) in your php configuration.

 If you don't want to allow unlimited upload size, you can still setup a maximal file size in Jirafeau's setting (see ```maximal_upload_size``` in your configuration)

 ### How can I edit an option ?

-Documentation of all default options are located in [lib/config.original.php](https://gitlab.com/mojo42/Jirafeau/blob/master/lib/config.original.php)
+Documentation of all default options are located in [lib/config.original.php](https://gitlab.com/mojo42/Jirafeau/blob/master/lib/config.original.php).
-If you want to change an option, just edit your ```lib/config.local.php```
+If you want to change an option, just edit your ```lib/config.local.php```.

 ### How can I access the admin interface ?

-Just go to ```/admin.php```
+Just go to ```/admin.php```.

 ### How can I use the scripting interface ?